DanielMajolagbe/Cursor.js/README.md

-# Welcome to CursorFX
+# Welcome to CursorJS
 Download The **Source File** To Get Started

-CursorFX is a lightweight JavaScript library for creating custom cursor effects on web pages.
-With CursorFX, you can easily enhance user interactions by customizing the appearance and behavior of the cursor.
+CursorJS is a lightweight JavaScript library for creating custom cursor effects on web pages.
+With CursorJS you can easily enhance user interactions by customizing the appearance and behavior of the cursor.

 ## Features